Aloha Tower: Museum marketplace

 In 1982, the Hawaii Maritime Center was opened near the Aloha Tower in an old royal pier to present the history of Honolulu Harbor and the relative industries it served.
 In 2002, the Hawaii Maritime Center became an incorporated institution of the Bishop Museum.
-The center was closed to the public on May 1, 2009.
+The center was closed to the public on May 1, 2009 and was later converted into a Hawaii Pacific University dormitory in 2015.

-Docked at the royal pier is the Falls of Clyde, a historic shipping vessel.
+Docked at the royal pier was the Falls of Clyde, a historic shipping vessel.
+The Falls of Clyde was scuttled in 2025.